ilopushenko/miev0_matlab_interface/README.md

 Original MIEV0 program is widely known to be one of the most well-tested codes for calculating eletromagnetic scattering from a homogeneous sphere.
 Current repo aims at providing modern interface to this highly efficient and a de-facto reference Mie theory implementation, so that one could easily call it from MATLAB environment - either for research, or for education purposes.

 ## Features
-All capabililies of the original MIEV0 program are retained.
+All capabilities of the original MIEV0 program are retained.
 The following quantities are computed:
 - scattering $Q_{sca}$ and extinction $Q_{ext}$ efficiencies;
 - asymmetry factor $G_{qsc}$;
 - forward- and backscatter amplitudes (SFORW and SBACK);